Medical Technologist Program Description

 - Special Chemistry (2 weeks)

 Each student proceeds to a specified clinical department on a unique schedule assuring individualized instruction and minimal overlap.
 The laboratory is equipped with state of the art instrumentation, so the student has extensive “hands-on” experience in modern laboratory techniques.
 All students participate in classroom instruction Monday through Friday, covering subject areas of:

 - Blood Products

 Throughout the year, the students are invited to selected conferences and in-service meetings.

 At the end of the clinical period, the Hurley Medical Center School of Medical Technology grants a certificate to students successfully completing the medical technologist program.
-Graduates are eligible to take medical technologist certification examinations such as the Board of Registry of the American Society for Clinical Pathology and the National Certification Agency for Medical Laboratory Personnel.
-Passing these exams certifies the graduate as a Medical Technologist, MT (ASCP) and/or as a Clinical Laboratory Scientist CLS (NCA).
+Graduates are eligible to take medical technologist certification examinations through the Board of Certification of the American Society for Clinical Pathology.
+Passing this exam certifies the graduate as a Laboratory Scientist MLS (ASCP).